Sven-D/Datenbanken_big_data/ReadMe.md

 - Full Year (2015)
 - Full Dataset

-After the first two batches, the script drops the bucket and recreates it.
+After the first two batches, the script drops the bucket and recreates it so that the next iteration performs on a fresh database.
 ___